wimgielis/PythonScript_NotepadPlusPlus/README.md

 - MergeLines_in_coding.py (alt-shift-m): The lines (Python code) and we go from multiple lines to 1 longer concatenated line.

+- RemoveWhitespace (ctrl-<): From the end of the line, put a space, then remove all whitespace until the next non-whitespace character.

 - SplitText.py (alt-e):
 The inverse operation of MergeLines.
 A custom separator can be derived and if not found, chosen.
 The separator is stored in an ini file.